 Effective stewardship benefits companies, investors and the economy as a whole.
 In publicly listed companies, responsibility for stewardship is shared.
 The primary responsibility rests with the board of the company, which oversees the actions of its management; but investors in the company also play an important role in holding the board to account for the fulfilment of its responsibilities.

-The UK Corporate Governance Code identifies the principles that underlie an effective board; while the UK Stewardship Code sets out the principles of effective stewardship by investors.
+In the UK, the UK Corporate Governance Code identifies the principles that underlie an effective board; while the UK Stewardship Code sets out the principles of effective stewardship by investors, both of which are the responsibility of the Financial Reporting Council (FRC).
 As well as voting, activities can include monitoring and engaging with companies on matters such as strategy, performance, risk, capital structure, and corporate governance, including culture and remuneration.
 Engagement is a purposeful dialogue with companies on these matters, as well as on issues that are the immediate subject of votes at general meetings.

 More information about the UK Stewardship Code is available at: www.frc.org.uk/investors/uk-stewardship-code.

 NILGOSC supports the principles set out in the Stewardship Code and seeks to promote these principles both directly and indirectly through the mandates given to its investment managers.
-NILGOSC has prepared its first annual Stewardship Report, covering the 12 month-period ending 30 June 2021, and submitted it to the FRC in April 2022.
-The FRC have six months to issue final decisions.
+Following submission of its first Stewardship Report, NILGOSC was successful in being listed as a signatory to the UK Stewardship Code in September 2022.
+In order to remain a signatory, NILGOSC prepared its second annual Stewardship Report (covering the 12 month-period ending 30 June 2022) and submitted it to the FRC for review in May 2023.
+NILGOSC was pleased to be informed in August 2023, that it continued to meet the FRC’s expected standard of reporting and it will continue to be listed as a signatory to the UK Stewardship Code.